NHAS/reverse_ssh/README.md

 ## Foreground vs Background

 By default, clients will run in the background.
-When started they will start a new background instance and then exit, printing a message like 'Ending parent'.
-Most processing is then done in the background.
+When started they will execute a new background instance (thus forking a new child process) and then the parent process will exit.
+If the fork is successful the message "Ending parent" will be printed.

-This has one important ramification: no output from the background process will appear in the terminal.
-This is intentional and is for stealth reasons.
-However this *also* means that failures will not be reported: e.g. if the client can't reach the server, this will not be visible.

-If necessary, use the `--foreground` flag to prevent this - all output will be printed to the terminal/windows command shell, which can be useful for debugging purposes.
+This has one important ramification: once in the background a client will not show any output, including connection failure messages.
+If you need to debug your client, use the `--foreground` flag.